 A study conducted by J. Gayle Beck and Scott F. Coffey found that “Individuals who experience a serious motor vehicle accident are at increased risk for psychological projects, particularly Post Traumatic Stress Disorder.”
 Another sad statistic: Florida leads the nation in motorcycle-related accidents and fatalities.

 The big question is can you make a claim for emotional distress following a motorcycle accident?
 You can if you have been properly diagnosed with PTSD.
 It is a recognized medical condition and thus considered an “injury” under Florida law.

 A correct diagnosis is critical – both for your health and your pursuit of appropriate compensation.
 If you are injured through the reckless, negligent, or careless actions of another party, you may be able to seek both economic and non-economic damages.

 - Economic Damages: medical bills, transportation expenses, medications, physical therapy, lost wages, etc. These items have a precise monetary value.

 - Noneconomic Damages: essentially, this is your “pain and suffering” – fear, loss of concentration, mood swings, nightmares, etc. These items do not have a precise monetary value.

 Pursuing a claim can be challenging.
-Not only do you have to prove that you have PTSD to a medical certainty, you must fight the insurance companies.
-In Florida, motorcyclists are not required to carry PIP coverage (this limits a motorists ability to pursue compensation following an accident).
+Not only do you have to prove that you have PTSD to a medical certainty, but you must also fight the insurance companies.
+In Florida, motorcyclists are not required to carry PIP coverage (this limits a motorist’s ability to pursue compensation following an accident).

 If your accident was caused by a third party (e.g., another driver), you can take legal action to obtain the compensation to which you are entitled.
 This includes monetary damages and those related to less precise “pain and suffering.”